lehrblogger/lehrblogger.com-octopress/source/_posts/2008-06-15-sociable-objects-rock-paper-scissors.md

   - assignments
   - ITP
   - ITP - SocObj
-excerpt: "If you ever felt like Rock Paper Scissors was too easy to play."
+blurb: "If you ever felt like Rock Paper Scissors was too easy to play."
-show_excerpt: true
+show_blurb: true
 ---
 For this assignment, Armanda and I each built a circuit with an Arduino, an XBee radio, four switches, and several LEDs to play the game [Rock Paper Scissors][1].